realdecimalist/minswap-tokens/README.md

 Any token that has been verified does not meet the requirements in the future would still be unverified.

-## How to add my token
+### Create pull request

-Create a pull request adding yaml file according to the following structure in the `src/tokens`:
+1. Create a pull request adding yaml file according to the following structure in the `src/tokens`:

 ```yaml
 # 1 token = 1 yaml file